TryGhost/Ghost/ghost/portal/README.md

 ## Publish

-- `yarn ship` is an alias for `npm publish`
+Run `yarn ship` to publish new version of script.

-    - Before shipping, please ensure the intended version is updated in `package.json`.
+`yarn ship` is an alias for `npm publish`

 - Builds the script with latest code using `yarn build` (prePublish)
 - Publishes package on npm as `@tryghost/members-js` and creates an unpkg link for script at https://unpkg.com/@tryghost/members-js@VERSION

 ## Learn More